Revurn/.github/profile/readme.md

 > # 📢 Announcement
-> Revurn is taking longer than expected to create, So we aim to release Revurn by Mid 2023 instead of our Early 2023 goal.
+> Revurn has in fact taken an unexpected turn and we now aim to release by Mid 2023 as usual.

-# Opening in ~~2023~~ 2024!
+# Opening in ~~2024~~ 2023!
 Revurn is still currently in the works, But we aim to release by Mid 2023.

 # Revurn